 This program will also offer an overview of human reproduction, using a public health approach to examine the impacts that social, racial, political, and economic realities have on our bodies over our lifetimes.
 We’ll pay specific attention to gender and race as vectors of power, and the ways in which contraception, abortion, forced sterilization, and other forms of reproductive control both reflect, and have been used to perpetuate, systemic racism.

 Students who are successful in this program will gain a foundation in reproductive physiology.
-Our examination of the biology of reproduction will include lab work in microscopy and ;dissections.
-This program will lead students through intermediate-to-advanced work in the Psychology, Health, and Community Path of Study.
-Any students interested in psychology, health, or science (and more!) who have solid academic skills are welcome to join us.
+Our examination of the biology of reproduction will include lab work in microscopy and dissections.
+This program will lead students through entry-level work in the Psychology, Health, and Community Path of Study.
+Any students interested in psychology, health, or science (and more!) are welcome to join us.

 Credit will be awarded in adolescent psychology, public health, reproductive health and politics, and other areas.
 If you intend to ask for credit in something else, please talk with faculty at the beginning of the quarter.